 Understands why different frontend methodologies work better for different needs.
 Can explain how the CMSes we use differ, and why we would use one over another.
 Has a sense for when there is a speed or technical issue on a site and can provide clear, helpful feedback.

 Understands the principles behind our development practices.
-Can debug a code issue directly.
+Can debug a code issue directly and provide useful insight.

 Understands the basic rules of visual design: hierarchy, balance, order, etc. Understands the core elements of User Experience (UX) and can pick between very good and very bad user experiences on other sites.